LinusU/node-appdmg/README.md

 By default hidden files will show for users with `com.apple.finder AppleShowAllFiles` set to `TRUE`.
-This can be worked around by moving all hidden files outside the initial window size, this has the side-effect of enabling a scrollbar.
+This can be worked around by moving all hidden files outside the initial window size (using `"type": "position"`), this has the side-effect of enabling a scrollbar.

 Files to usually move: